Skip to main content

 • 2002 — The ID of the secondary user group;

-• firstuser, seconduser — usernames.
+• firstuser, seconduser — user names.

-assign a secondary user group as the owner of the folder
+3. Assign a secondary user group as the owner of the folder

 1. Create a folder for the secondary user group: